MCEMS/www/faq/index.markdown

 ### Are most of your patients just intoxicated students?

-While it is true that we respond to students who need medical assistance related to alcohol consupmtion, they do not make up the majority of our calls.
+While it is true that we respond to students who need medical assistance related to alcohol consumption, they do not make up the majority of our calls.
 In the 2016-2017 academic year, only 26% of our calls were related to alcohol.

 ### Will my parents or friends find out that I went to the hospital?